innoze-tech/innoze-tech/README.md

 ## 🏢 Who We Are

-**Innoze Tech** is a results-driven software development company based in **Karachi, Pakistan**, building smart, scalable, and high-performance digital products for businesses worldwide.
+**Innoze Tech Solutions** is a results-driven software development company based in **Karachi, Pakistan**, building smart, scalable, and high-performance digital products for businesses worldwide.

-We are a dedicated team of **developers, designers, AI engineers, and digital growth specialists** who deliver complete digital solutions under one roof — from early-stage startup MVPs to full-scale enterprise platforms.
+We are a dedicated team of **developers, designers, AI engineers, and digital growth specialists** who deliver complete digital solutions under one roof, from early-stage startup MVPs to full-scale enterprise platforms.

 > 🌍 Based in **Karachi, Pakistan** &nbsp;·&nbsp; Serving clients **Globally** &nbsp;·&nbsp; End-to-end delivery, one team